htopkill/Xwriter/README.md

 4. You want to develop plugin/extra features with an easy-to-learn language (tcl/tk)
 5. You want to be able to customize everything ( toolbar, themes .... )

-With Xwriter/pandoc, you can do amazing tasks :  import a web site you can edit as a rich-text file, then save to a zip file you can edit/read later... in less than 30 seconds
+With Xwriter/pandoc, you can do amazing tasks :  import a web page you can edit as a rich-text file, then save to a zip file you can edit/read later... in less than 30 seconds

 Contact/Discussion :